-After few days of adventures in Iceland, we were in Denmark thanks to Iceland Air’s Stopover fares.
+After a few days of adventures in Iceland, we were in Denmark thanks to Iceland Air’s Stopover fares.
 We saw some really awesome black sand beaches, some even strewn with glaciers glistening like diamonds, but owing to the surf we didn’t really get to enjoy the water.
-We were really were looking for some beach time, so when I found this fishtail-shaped peninsula at the very south-western tip of Sweden with a narrow white of sand ribbon that runs around it for six miles in Falsterbro, touted as the Swedish Riviera… we just had to stop by.
+We were really were looking for some beach time, so when I found this fishtail-shaped peninsula at the very south-western tip of Sweden with a narrow white sand ribbon that runs around it for six miles in Falsterbro, touted as the Swedish Riviera… we just had to stop by!

 Falsterbo and Skanör, the Swedish Riviera

 Falsterbo and neighboring Skanör are among Sweden’s best-kept secrets.
 Falsterbo remains largely unknown to outsiders, everyone just heads to Malmo on their quest to check Sweden on their list when visiting Copenhagen in Denmark.
 The beach is simple, clean like Swedish design.
 High dunes, and, in certain places, shady pine and beech woods, keep the rest of the world at bay, while a ban on jet skis and motorboats (in the interests of marine life) helps to preserve the post-picnic nap.
 We saw a few families picnicking and kids frolicking in the Baltic waters.
 The harbor is dotted with boats of different sizes.
 The sand is fine, which spreads almost continuously across the fish tail-shaped peninsula, with a nearby lighthouse and a windmill that begs to be explored.